-'''

 onhook

------

 EventID: on (0x0004)

-'''

 Detects handset going on hook.
-Whenever an events descriptor is activated that requests monitoring for an on-hook event and the line is already on-hook, then the MG shall immediately generate an on-hook event.
+Whenever an events descriptor is activated that requests monitoring for an on-hook event and the line is already on-hook, then the MG shall behave according to the setting of the "strict" parameter.